Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 Safest next step:

-• add a tray closer to the sleeping area
+• place a tray closer to where your cat sleeps

 Most likely themes: